-- When the accused is a student, to have the College issue a "No Contact Order" in accordance with Title IX policies, meaning that continuing to contact the protected individual is a violation of college policy subject to additional conduct charges; if the accused and a protected person observe each other in a public place, it is the responsibility of the accused to leave the area immediately and without directly contacting the protected person. - To have assistance from College Security or other college officials in obtaining an Order of Protection or, if outside of New York State, an equivalent protective or restraining order. - To receive a copy of the Order of Protection or equivalent and have an opportunity to meet or speak with a college official who can explain the order and answer questions about it, including information from the Order about the accused's responsibility to stay away from the protected person(s); that burden does not rest on the protected person(s). - To an explanation of the consequences for violating these orders, including but not limited to arrest, additional conduct charges, and interim suspension. - To have assistance from College Security to call on and assist local law enforcement in effecting an arrest for violating such an order.
+• When the accused is a student, to have the College issue a "No Contact Order," meaning that continuing to contact the protected individual is a violation of college policy subject to additional conduct charges; if the accused and a protected person observe each other in a public place, it is the responsibility of the accused to leave the area immediately and without directly contacting the protected person.

-- When the accused is a student and presents a continuing threat to the health and safety of the community, to have the accused subject to interim suspension/emergency removal procedures pending the outcome of a grievance procedure and/or conduct process. - When the accused is not a member of the college community, to have assistance from College Security or other college officials in obtaining a persona non grata letter, subject to legal requirements and college policy. - To obtain reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation, or other applicable arrangements in order to ensure safety, prevent retaliation, and avoid an ongoing hostile environment.
+- To have assistance from College Security or other college officials in obtaining an Order of Protection or, if outside of New York State, an equivalent protective or restraining order. - To receive a copy of the Order of Protection or equivalent and have an opportunity to meet or speak with a college official who can explain the order and answer questions about it, including information from the Order about the accused's responsibility to stay away from the protected person(s); that burden does not rest on the protected person(s). - To an explanation of the consequences for violating these orders, including but not limited to arrest, additional conduct charges, and interim suspension. - To have assistance from College Security to call on and assist local law enforcement in effecting an arrest for violating such an order. - When the accused is a student and presents a continuing threat to the health and safety of the community, to have the accused subject to interim suspension pending the outcome of a conduct process. - When the accused is not a member of the college community, to have assistance from College Security or other college officials in obtaining a persona non grata letter, subject to legal requirements and college policy. - To obtain reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation, or other applicable arrangements in order to ensure safety, prevent retaliation, and avoid an ongoing hostile environment.
 While victims/survivors may request accommodations through any of the offices referenced in this policy, the following office can serve as a point to assist with these measures:

-The Office of the Vice President for Enrollment and Student Success SSB, Room 304A
+The Office of the Dean of Student Services and Enrollment Management SSB, Room 304

 Dutchess Community College

 53 Pendell Road, Poughkeepsie, NY 12601

-845-431-8680
+845-431-8974

-Student Conduct Process
+Student Conduct Process: